navin-neu/OF_Essentia_Demo_Spectrum/readme.md

 ### 3) Import Essentia in config.make

-In the config.make file you will want to set these parameters to the following:
+In the config.make file set these parameters to the following:

 PROJECT_LDFLAGS += -L/usr/local/lib -lessentia -lfftw3 -lyaml -lavcodec -lavformat -lavutil -lsamplerate -ltag -lfftw3f -lchromaprint -lavresample

 PROJECT_CFLAGS = -pipe -Wall -O2 -fPIC -I/usr/local/include/essentia/ -I/usr/local/include/essentia/scheduler/ -I/usr/local/include/essentia/streaming/  -I/usr/local/include/essentia/utils -I/usr/include/taglib -I/usr/include/

-Make sure that PROJECT_LDFLAGS is assigned with += and that neither line is commented out (they will be commented out by default).
+Make sure that the values for PROJECT_LDFLAGS are assigned with += and that neither parameter is commented out (they will be commented out by default).

 You should now be able to build the project using "make -j" and run the project using "make run".
 If you get a build error mentioning that your OF install can't be found check the OF_ROOT parameter in config.make and try setting it to the *absolute* path of your openframeworks root folder.
 If the build was successful, you will see a "bin" folder under the main project folder.
-It is possible to copy the this folder to any other device of the same platform and run the project by running the executable found within.
+It is possible to copy this folder to any other device of the same platform and run the project by running the executable found within.

 ### 4) Setting up Include Paths in VS Code